ported-pw/ported-pw.github.io/_posts/2016-05-08-Recovering-data-from-a-dead-Buffalo-NAS.md

 I decided that that NAS was way too unreliable anyway, so I didn't bother to find out exactly what happened.
 How I want to avoid it?
 By building my own NAS.

-If you did, thanks for reading all the way trough.

-*Note: This article was transferred over from my old website in June, 2018*